ChainAgnostic/CAIPs/CAIPs/caip-4.md

 ## Specification

-### Interface name
+### Bitcoin Namespace

-The name of this interface is "bitcoin", referring to the wider Bitcoin ecosystem, including multiple forks of the chain and the code.
+The namespace "bitcoin" refers to the wider Bitcoin ecosystem, including multiple forks of the chain and the code.

-### Reference definition
+#### Reference Definition

 The definition is delegated to [BIP122](https://github.com/bitcoin/bips/blob/master/bip-0122.mediawiki#definition-of-chain-id).
 The format is `bip122-%s`, where `%s` is a 32 character prefix of the block hash from BIP122 (lower case hex).